SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 ### Single-Threaded Event loop

-This approach tackles the limitations of blocking I/O by employing **non-blocking sockets** and an **event loop**.
+This approach tackles the limitations of blocking I/O by employing **non-blocking sockets** and an **event loop** that leverages **I/O multiplexing**.
 The event loop constantly monitors sockets for incoming data or events (connection requests, disconnections, etc.).

 The key ideas include: